 So what can you do to help?
 Well here goes…

 1. De-mystify that devil machine.
 Get it out in the open and leave it lying around for a few days.
 That way, they’ll be able to sniff it and realise it’s not really possessed.

 2. Leave it running.
 Taking away the novelty and instant heart pumping fear it brings will make a big difference.
 By leaving it on for 20 minutes you ‘flood’ them with the sound and let them realise it’s probably not worth worrying about.

 3. Don’t lunge at them while vacuuming.
-This triggers their fight or flight response and will really ruin the already fragile relationship they have with it.
+That natural movement of the vacuum triggers their fight or flight response and will really ruin the already fragile relationship they have with it.

 4. Treat them to some calmness.
 The main active ingredient in my Calm + Collected treats (L-theanine) has been proven to reduce their reactivity to those sounds and keep them anxiety free.
 Just one or two treats an hour before vacuuming (or any other stressful event) will make a big difference...

 The relationship between the vacuum and the one producing most of the hair you need to suck up doesn’t need to be a rocky one.